Back to School 2020

 Join the call for a better world with this New York Times bestselling picture book about a school where diversity and inclusion are celebrated.
-Perfect for back to school—no matter what that looks like!
+Perfect for every kid, family or classroom!

-Discover a school where—no matter what—young children have a place, have a space, and are loved and appreciated.
+Discover a school where all young children have a place, have a space, and are loved and appreciated.